Q. My wife and I each make about $40,000/year. If we file our taxes separately, can we each qualify for an exchange

 Premium subsidies have to be reconciled on your tax return, using Form 8962.
 If you receive a premium subsidy during the year and then end up using the married filing separately status, the full amount of the subsidy that was paid on your behalf would have to be repaid to the IRS with your tax return.

-In March 2014, the IRS issued a special rule with regards to married people who are unable to file a joint return because of domestic abuse.
+In March 2014, the IRS issued a special rule with regard to married people who are unable to file a joint return because of domestic abuse.
 If a taxpayer files as married filing separately, premium tax credits are still available as long as (1.) the spouses are not living together, (2.) the taxpayer is unable to file a joint return because of domestic violence, and (3.) the taxpayer indicates this information on his or her tax return.

 For everyone else, the rules are clear that married couples must file a joint tax return in order to qualify for subsidies in the exchanges.
-But thanks to the American Rescue Plan, subsidies are larger and more widely available in 2021 and 2022.
+But thanks to the American Rescue Plan and Inflation Reduction Act, subsidies are larger and more widely available from 2021 through 2025 (that could be extended at a later date).